 Tourists flock to Scotland for its famous crumbling castles, challenging mountain ranges and glorious green landscapes.
-But something you wouldn’t expect to see hiding amongst the forests of this little Northern European country is a triangular shrine dedicated to the loved one of Queen Victoria; a secret Scottish pyramid!
+But something you wouldn’t expect to see tucked away in the Cairngorms is a triangular stone monument dedicated to Queen Victoria’s beloved husband.
+Known as Prince Albert’s Cairn, this hidden pyramid is one of the most unusual royal memorials in the country (and you can walk right up to it!)

 How to get to the Balmoral pyramid